Office Location: 2418/2424 Meyer Hall

 Honors and Awards:

 Lindsey is the recipient of a scholarship from the Western Poultry Scholarship and Research Foundation (2018).
-She has been awarded two Hart, Cole, Goss Fellowships (2019 & 2018) and the Kratzer, Ogasawara, Vohra Scholarship (2020) from the Department of Animal Science, UC Davis.
+She has been awarded two Hart, Cole, Goss Fellowships (2019 & 2018) and two Kratzer, Ogasawara, Vohra Scholarship awards (2020 & 2021) from the Department of Animal Science, UC Davis.
 She has successfully competed for two Jastro-Shields awards through the Animal Behavior Graduate Group (2019, 2020) and has received a Graduate Program Fellowship from the Animal Biology Graduate Group (2018).
+Most recently (2021), Lindsey received research funding from the Selma Herr Fund for Ornithological Research and was awarded a Certificate of Excellence for her research from the Poultry Science Association (https://poultryscience.org/About-Awards-2021).

 Fun fact: Lindsey became certified in Jib and Stiffleg Derrick Crane operation while doing research.